How to Become a Software Engineer

 Yes, you can become a Software Engineer with no experience, as long as you find a way to acquire the right kind of technical ability, educational background, and soft skills like problem-solving to succeed as a Software Engineer.

-A Stack Overflow poll of professional developers worldwide found that 75 percent had at least a bachelor’s degree or higher, but that doesn’t mean that all of those development pros got their degree in a field relevant to software engineering.
+A Stack Overflow poll of professional developers worldwide found that 75 percent had at least a bachelor’s degree or higher, but that doesn’t mean that all of those development pros got their degree in the software engineering field or even another relevant field.

 Without a degree in software engineering or a computer science, the most direct path to a career in software engineering would be a coding bootcamp.
 Significantly cheaper and faster to acquire than a formal engineering degree, a bootcamp provides a comprehensive understanding of the programming languages and development fundamentals needed to land an entry-level software engineering job.